 I went into the bushes for the dog.
-There I saw closer the long grace of torso, the tufts of matted fur on the bear’s paws.
+There I saw the long grace of torso, the tufts of matted fur on the bear’s paws.
 I smelled the pungent rot rising.
-And the claws, the long, white curve of them ending in point, fascinated.
+And the claws.
+The long, white curve of them ending in point, fascinated me.
 Even these weren’t enough for protection, though they could tear a human apart.
 Maybe the bear gave himself over – let himself be taken in the way hunters once believed and some still do, that a hunter does not so much take as is given.

 I pulled the dog from the bear, got him back on the trail and leashed and wondered who would do this and why and how would I ever protect myself if a bear with all that power couldn’t stop such killing.

-The ground froze soon after and then snow.
-I’ll admit here I coveted the claws and when I returned after the snow melted, I thought maybe they would be there and if they were I would take them.
+The ground froze soon after and then snow came and covered the ground.
+I’ll admit I desired the claws and returned after the snow melted, to find them.
 Not that I deserved them.
-They were gone though, most everything was gone, scavenged or decomposed.
-All I could find were a few pieces of coarse black hair and small bits of bone.
+They were gone though, most everything was gone.
+Scavenged or decomposed.
+All I could find were a few pieces of coarse black hair.
+Small bits of bone.
 Nothing more to indicate the bear had been here, lain here, died.
-Nothing much to show he’d came to visit us here along the banks of the river, near the pond with the herons, in our orchards and gardens, so very near the heart of our living.
+Nothing much to show he’d came to visit us here along the banks of the river, in our orchards and gardens.
+That he had wandered right into the heart of our living.